 Plan Implementation Timeline.
-Landowner outreach and engagement activities to identify volunteers were initiated by the GSAs during October 2022 with the distribution of a landowner survey.
+Landowner outreach and engagement activities to identify volunteers will be initiated by the GSAs, prior to the grant agreement, with the distribution of a landowner survey.
 The GSAs plan to continue outreach and develop a list of landowners willing to volunteer their lands for PMA implementation activities prior to the award of the SGM Implementation Round 2 funding.
 This way once the funding is awarded and the grant agreement is finalized the GSAs are ahead of the planning tasks and will ensure sufficient time to get the pilot studies up and running and have a longer period of data collection.
 As described in the detailed project descriptions the sites must have access to extraction wells so that groundwater can be used as a test source for water, should permits for diversions be delayed or low rainfall conditions result in below average creek flows and/or if stormwater is unavailable during the study period.
-Furthermore, the GSAs have an existing ongoing Recharge Pilot project (LDSR) and are aware of the necessary steps to and the timing of these steps to get the Recharge Pilot projects up and running.
+Furthermore, the GSAs have an existing ongoing Recharge Pilot project (LDSR) and are aware of the necessary steps and the timing of these steps to get the Recharge Pilot projects up and running.
 Stakeholder engagement and public outreach activities will be a continuous area of focus during GSP implementation.

 Feasibility.
 As stated above, the GSAs have an existing Recharge Pilot project in the Basin which is providing positive results and is proving value to the Basin, therefore expanding likewise pilot projects to other areas of the Basin have a high likelihood for success and will provide additional value to the Basin.
-Completion of Component 3 in accordance with the stated schedule is very feasible.
+Completion of Component 5 in accordance with the stated schedule is very feasible.

-2B.
-Planning Component: Description of planning component is well-coordinated (4 points)
+2. 2B - Planning Project/Components Only: Description of planning project/component is well-coordinated.

-This Component does not address DWR comments on the GSP because they have not yet been received.
+DWR has not commented on the GSP, and therefore this Component does not address DWR comments on the GSP.

 Section 18 Projects and Management Actions, of the GSP states that the GSAs "will conduct data gap filling activities as part of the GSP implementation that may include...performing feasibility studies" such as these pilot projects.
 Furthermore, this Component helps advance activities designated as "Other PMAs" in Section 18.2.4 Other PMAs of the GSP in which the details for these projects were insufficient at the time of GSP development to enable the estimation of implementation costs and benefits, even though, as described above, they have the potential to provide a considerable amount of recharge to the Basin.
 The GSP notes that these activities may need to be more extensively developed for the five-year update of the GSP, especially if progress lags on larger PMAs.
-This Component addresses the aforementioned tasks that the GSAs said would be address during GSP implementation, along with filling additional data gaps during the site confirmation studies (such as infiltration rates, aquifer test results, geophysical data, water quality data, water level monitoring data, installing stream gauges, stream gauge monitoring data and access to additional wells for monitoring).
+This Component addresses the aforementioned tasks that the GSAs said would be addressed during GSP implementation, along with filling additional data gaps during the site confirmation studies (such as infiltration rates, aquifer test results, geophysical data, water quality data, water level monitoring data, installing stream gauges, stream gauge monitoring data and access to additional wells for monitoring).